sdgottschalk/sgottschalk.io/_posts/2023-06-24-synthetic_data.md

 tags: FinTech
 categories: post
 ---
-The 2nd <a href="https://www.eftconference.business-school.ed.ac.uk/">Conference on the Economics of Financial Technology</a> gathered more than 100 academics researching on FinTech and AI application to finance.
-There were a couple of industry applications presented.
+The 2nd <a href="https://www.eftconference.business-school.ed.ac.uk/">Conference on the Economics of Financial Technology</a> gathered more than 100 academics researching on FinTech and AI applications to finance.
+There were also a couple of industry applications presented.
 One of them, Smart Data Foundry, builds on the agent-based models to create synthetic data.
 The presentation showed how synthetic data can be used by banks to simulate the behaviour of clients without using actual personal data, which can be problematic due to confidentiality requirements or disclosure risks.

 #### What are synthetic data?